-With job pricing affected by region, it’s smart to look at what competitors in your local area charge and adjust as needed.
+With job pricing affected by region, it’s smart to look at what competitors in your local area charge for landscaping labor rates and adjust your landscaping estimates as needed.

 How much does landscaping cost per square foot?

-Here are some common landscaping jobs and the average national price customers pay per square foot according to Thumbtack.com:
+Here are some common landscaping jobs and the national average cost of landscaping per square foot according to Thumbtack.com:

 |Artificial grass installation||$7 – 15/sq. ft.|